TOAST-DOCS/Gamebase/en/unreal-etc.md

 }
 ```

-#### Display Language Setting for Gamebase Initialization 초기화 시 Display Language 설정
+#### Display Language Setting for Gamebase Initialization

-Display Language can be set when Gamebase is initialized.  초기화 시 Display Language를 설정할 수 있습니다.
+Display Language can be configured when Gamebase is initialized.

 **API**